lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 Multiple R square of scores with factors          0.79 0.79 0.65 0.57
 Minimum correlation of possible factor scores     0.59 0.58 0.30 0.14
 ```
 In this rotation, the Angry scale falls apart.
 As before, Ang1 is loading onto Strong.
-Additionally Ang3 has factor loadings that fall below .30, and therefore do not appear in this table.
+Additionally, Ang3 has factor loadings that fall below .30, and therefore do not appear in this table.
 Additionally, because our specification included "sort=TRUE", the relative weights wiggled around and so the items are listed in a different order than in the orthogonal rotation.

 The oblique rotation allows us to see the correlation between the factors/scales.
 This was not available in the orthogonal rotation because the assumption of the orthogonal/varimax rotation is that the scales/factors are uncorrelated; hence in the analysis they were fixed to 0.0.
 The correlations from our simulated data range from .19 to .46.

 Of course there is always a little complexity.
 In oblique rotations, there is a distinction between the *pattern* matrix (which reports factor loadings and is comparable to the matrix we interpreted for the orthogonal rotation) and the *structure* matrix (takes into account the relationship between the factors/scales -- it is a product of the pattern matrix and the matrix containing the correlation coefficients between the factors/scales).
-Most interpret the pattern matrix because it is simpler; however it could be that values in the pattern matrix are suppressed because of relations between the factors.
+Most interpret the pattern matrix because it is simpler; however, it could be that values in the pattern matrix are suppressed because of relations between the factors.
 Therefore, the structure matrix can be a useful check and some editors will request it.

 Obtaining the structure matrix requires two steps.
 First, multiply the factor loadings with the phi matrix.